MarcinOrlowski/ApiResponse/README.md

 =======

   * Written and copyrighted &copy;2013-2017 by Marcin Orlowski <mail (#) marcinorlowski (.) com>
-  * `Fonty` is open-sourced library licensed under the Apache 2.0 license
+  * `ApiResponse` is open-sourced library licensed under the Apache 2.0 license